theluxury/emacs-profile/memsql.md

 ubuntu@MasterAggregator:~$ cat /proc/cpuinfo | grep processor | wc -l
 4
 ```
-Disk space: 126GB on the main drive, 74GB on what I think is the Raid array.
+Disk space: 126GB on the main drive, 74GB on what I believe is the Raid array.
 ```
 ubuntu@MasterAggregator:~$ df -h
 Filesystem      Size  Used Avail Use% Mounted on